DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/device/create-device.md

 4. Fill in the device settings, and you can add twins and labels.

     - Twin Properties: Optional.
-Refers to the dynamic data of the end device, including proprietary real-time data such as the on/off state of a light, temperature, and humidity readings from a sensor, etc.
+Refers to the dynamic data of the end device, including proprietary real-time data such as the on/off state of a light, temperature, and humidity readings from a sensor.
     - Labels: Optional.
 Classify and manage different device by assigning labels to them.

     ![Basic Info](../images/create-device-03.png)